TheSpyder/RxJS-examples-java/readme.md

 Strongly recommend IntelliJ 12 to visually fold the bucketload of anonymous classes into Java 8 style closures.

-Unfortunately there's currently a few bugs in r4j:
+Unfortunately there's quite a few bugs in r4j:

- - delay() doesn't actually attach to the source observer, so "time flies like an arrow" doesn't do anything :)
+ - delay() doesn't actually attach to the source observer
- - window() spits out segmented windows of the given size, instead of sliding windows - so "konami code" is a bit dodgy :)
+ - window() spits out segmented windows of the given size, instead of sliding windows
  - subscribe() isn't implemented
+ - take(0) is broken
+ - take(...) incorrectly calls finish on the source observable when it finishes
+ - bufferWithCount() isn't implemented

-I've fixed these in my local copy, depending on whether my fixes for are accepted I may post the patch here as well.
+I've fixed these in my local copy, to run these examples apply reactive4java.patch.
+I will eventually submit the patch to r4j.